SelfMagician/Magic/index.md

 -   Entry Warning: Body has 9 holes through which Cords and Soul fragments enter and exit.
 Causes manipulation of Mind and Body, avoid manipulation.
 -   Entry Warning: Self Soul can be bonded with Non-Self Soul and be manipulated, avoid manipulation.
 -   Entry Warning: Self can be manipulated by Cords and Soul fragments in Brain, avoid manipulation.

-Notes:

--   Dead Self is included where Non-Self is mentioned.
--   Being Self Alone is the best way to live (Eject All).
--   Use Com for MindSphere and RadioSphere communication, Soul Com for SoulSphere feelings exchange.

 Rules: